solokeys/solo1/README.md

 In order to compile ARM code, you need the ARM compiler and other things like bundling bootloader and firmware require the [solo1](https://github.com/solokeys/solo1-cli) python package.
 Check our [documentation](https://docs.solokeys.dev/) for details.

-You can update your solokey after running `pip3 install solo1` with `solo1 key update` for the latest version.
+You can update your SoloKey after running `pip3 install solo1` with `solo1 key update` for the latest version.
 To apply a custom image use `solo1 program bootloader <file>(.json|.hex)`.

 ## Installing the toolkit and compiling in Docker
 Alternatively, you can use Docker to create a container with the toolchain.